sebcode/SwiftHelperKit/README.md

 Collection of convenience classes and functions for Cocoa/Swift programming.

-### Usage

-I use it this way: I add this repository as git submodule to an existing project and drag the files I need to my target.
-Usually there is no need to use all the files in a new project, I only pick the ones that are relevant for the particular project.

-### Idea
+*Warning: highly experimental*

+Works with OSX and iOS.
+Requires XCode 7.0 Beta 6.

 The idea is to have a collection of helpful classes and functions with full unit test code converage that can be safely used accoss different projects.

+## Usage

+Add this repository as git submodule to any existing project and drag the files you need to your target.

+If you want to use [Carthage](https://github.com/Carthage/Carthage), add this your project's Cartfile

+`github "sebcode/SwiftHelperKit" "master"`

+## Features

+tbc.

-### Credits
+## Credits

 Sebastian Volland - http://github.com/sebcode